monikakhanka/netflix-gpt/README.md

 - dispatch action on sign in or sign up, update profile, sign out
 - logic for dispatch should be written at the central level hence in the body.js or app.js
 - use onAuthChange api of firebase to dispatch on state change
+- use constants file for hard code values

+## Bug fix

+- Sign up user displayName and photoURL
+- If the user is not loggedin redirect to Login page and vice-versa
+- unsubscribe onAuthStatechange callback

 ## build browse page

+- fetch the movies from TMDB
+- created a custom hook for fetching movies and dispatching them in store
+- features in browse page:

+  - Main container
+    - video background
+    - video title
+  - secondary container
+    - movie list \* n
+      - cards \* n

+## Main container

+- create Movie title, movie background component
+- add trailer video to movies slice
+- create custom hook to fetch trailer
+- update store with trailer data
+- use youtube embed code for displaying trailer and make it autoplay and mute

 ## Features: